-In trying to maintain momentum in the Innovation District in the Seaport, Boston has dangled millions of dollars in tax breaks in front of companies settling there.
+IN TRYING TO maintain momentum in the Innovation District in the South Boston Waterfront, Boston has dangled millions of dollars in tax breaks in front of companies settling there.
 It was hardly a radical gesture in the world of economic development.
-The policy has become so common over the last 50 years, state and local governments across the country are routinely forgoing up to $10 billion in revenue every year.
+The policy has become so common over the last 50 years that state and local governments across the country are routinely forgoing up to $10 billion in revenue every year.

 However, there is little evidence that property tax incentives actually work — either in the decision-making process for companies choosing their locations, or in terms of promised economic activity or new jobs.

 Our research, published this week by the Lincoln Institute of Land Policy, identified three obstacles that impede the success of property tax incentives as an economic development tool.
 First, incentives are unlikely to have a significant impact on a firm’s profitability, since property taxes are a small part of the total costs for most businesses — averaging less than 1 percent of total costs for the US manufacturing sector.

 Second, tax breaks are sometimes given to businesses that would have chosen the same location even without the incentives.
 When this happens, the incentives merely deplete the tax base without promoting economic development.

 Finally, widespread use of incentives within a metropolitan area reduces their effectiveness, because when firms can obtain similar tax breaks in most jurisdictions, incentives are even less likely to affect business location decisions.